tap349/tap349.github.io/_posts/2019-03-19-elixir-dialyzer.md

 but when using asdf it's _~/.asdf/installs/elixir/1.8.1/.mix/_ - this is where core Erlang and Elixir PLT files are built.

+when `mix dialyzer` task is run for the first time:

+- core Erlang and Elixir PLT files are built
+- project environment specific PLT file is copied from core Elixir PLT file and then augmented with project modules

-Erlang and Elixir PLT files are built the first time `mix dialyzer` task is run for each new version of Erlang or Elixir.
+PLT files are rebuilt for each new version of Erlang or Elixir.

 configuration
 -------------